It’s Wildfire Season. Again

 How do you protect yourself and your family?
 You might think the answer is to just stay indoors, and that is part of it.
 Going indoors and closing all your windows and doors – essentially, eliminating exterior ventilation – will certainly help.
 But, while that will reduce your exposure to these particles, it won’t eliminate them – especially if your house is not set up to maximize the quality of your indoor air.

 Particles this small can also make their way into your home through mechanical ventilation devices like kitchen or bathroom exhaust fans that vent to the outdoors; through home HVAC systems that have a fresh air intake; and through cracks and openings in your home’s thermal envelope, a process called “infiltration.”

 The EPA provides guidelines for reducing your risk from wildfire smoke and maximizing indoor air quality.
-In addition, the Prepare for Fire Season Fact Sheet also offers greater detail on what you can do to be ready and this Fact Sheet offers information about the dangers of wildfire spoke exposure.
+In addition, this Prepare for Fire Season Fact Sheet also offers greater detail on what you can do to be ready and this Fact Sheet offers information about the dangers of wildfire smoke exposure.
 Here are some additional steps that All American Heating can help you with, to make sure your home and family are properly prepared and protected for optimum indoor air quality in case of a wildfire nearby, or in case of smoke exposure from wildfires far away invades the area:

 - Invest in a portable air cleaner.
-These can usually be found at most home improvement or Big Box stores.
+These can usually be found at most home improvement or big box stores.
 Be sure to choose one that’s the right size for the room in which it will be operating.